carpentries/lesson-development-training/episodes/13-narrative.md

 You may want to also include and review a data dictionary in your lesson, explicitly taking the time to review the information included in the dataset.
+For inspiration, see the [Social Sciences Data Carpentry data dictionary](https://datacarpentry.org/socialsci-workshop/data/).
 An additional factor to consider when choosing a dataset to include is the license.
 You want to find a dataset where the data provider allows for you to freely use it.
 The best option is a dataset with a CC0 (Public Domain Dedication) license, as other licenses may have more ambiguity around data reuse.
-Lessons included in the [Carpentries Incubator][carpentries-incubator] will need to use CC0 licensed data.
+Lessons included in [The Carpentries Incubator][carpentries-incubator] are encouraged to use CC0 licensed data, and may be required to do so to qualify for peer review in [The Carpentries Lab][carpentries-lab].
 Even with a CC0 license, you will still want to follow best practice in giving attribution to the data provider or collecting agency.